Azure AD Connect: Enabling device writeback

 a.
 Provide enterprise administrator credentials: If the enterprise administrator credentials are provided for the forest where devices need to be written back, Azure AD Connect will prepare the forest automatically during the configuration of device writeback.

 b.
 Download PowerShell script: Azure AD Connect auto-generates a PowerShell script that can prepare the active directory for device writeback.
-In case the enterprise administrator credentials cannot be provided in Azure AD Connect, it is suggested to download the PowerShell script.
+In case the enterprise administrator credentials can't be provided in Azure AD Connect, it's suggested to download the PowerShell script.
 Provide the downloaded PowerShell script CreateDeviceContainer.ps1 to the enterprise administrator of the forest where devices will be written back to.

 The following operations are performed for preparing the active directory forest:

-- If they do not exist already, creates and configures new containers and objects under CN=Device Registration Configuration,CN=Services,CN=Configuration,[forest-dn].
+- If they don't exist already, creates and configures new containers and objects under CN=Device Registration Configuration,CN=Services,CN=Configuration,[forest-dn].

-- If they do not exist already, creates and configures new containers and objects under CN=RegisteredDevices,[domain-dn].
+- If they don't exist already, creates and configures new containers and objects under CN=RegisteredDevices,[domain-dn].
 Device objects will be created in this container.

 - Sets necessary permissions on the Azure AD Connector account, to manage devices on your Active Directory.